athankefalas/swift-toasts/README.md

 // A change of the volume value triggers a toast.
 // By using the `.contextChanged, .presentationDismissed` presentation
 // invalidation options, an already presented Toast will be dismissed when
-// the slider's value changes and when it's container is dismissed.
+// the slider's value changes and when its container is dismissed.
 Slider(value: $volume, in: 0...100) {
     Text("Volume: \(volume)%")
 }